andrew-wja/instrumentor/README.md

 ```

 To play with a simple example, `make test.ll instrumented.ll` in the `test`
 subdirectory and compare the output files.
+See the `Makefile` in the `test`
+subdirectory for more example usage.